Skip to content

 What does the Sunday offering support?

 Just as your home has bills such as utilities, home repair, lawn care, insurance, and groceries, the parish has expenses.
-Our main expense is the parish staff and two priests to support our parish ministries.
+Our main expense is the parish staff and two priests, as well as, giving support to a variety of parish events and ministries.
 We also have facility expenses such as utilities, insurance, rent, cleaning, and landscaping.

 What do we owe?

 A home, besides bills, has a mortgage.
 You pay a monthly mortgage consisting of the principal and interest on your home loan.
 The parish now has one mortgage.
-The balance on the parish mortgage for the Parish Life Center and site development is $3,535,622.
-This is a big mortgage balance.
-In interest alone, we paid $161,258 last year.
-We need $354,000 a year to pay down the mortgage. .
+The balance on the parish mortgage for the Parish Life Center, site development, and the Administration and Ministry Buildings is $3,433,226.
+We need $339,480 a year to pay down the mortgage.

 What is the interest rate on our loan?

-How much of the contributions for debt reduction stays with the parish?
+How much of the contributions for debt reduction pays down the debt?

 What was the cost of Most Precious Blood Catholic Church from ground level down?